How Does Recursion Work in LabVIEW?

 Does LabVIEW support recursion?
 How can I create recursive VIs in LabVIEW?

 Yes, LabVIEW does support recursion.
-LabVIEW versions 2009-2011 allows you to use recursive VIs in a very simple process.
-Refer to the Developer Zone Tutorial: Creating Recursive VIs for information about recursion in LabVIEW versions 2009-2011 and how to create a recursive VI.
+LabVIEW versions 2009-2015 allows you to use recursive VIs in a very simple process.
+Refer to the White Paper: Creating Recursive VIs for information about recursion in LabVIEW versions 2009-2015 and how to create a recursive VI.
 For LabVIEW 8.2 & 8.6, follow the steps listed below to make a VI recursive.

 It is important to note that a recursive VI must open up additional copies of itself that each occupy their own space in memory.
 Equivalently, we can call such a VI reentrant.
 In other words, each instance of the recursive VI has its own data that is distinct from other instances of the VI.
 The steps listed below ensure that a recursive VI is configured for reentrant behavior.

 Steps to Create a Recursive VI

 Follow these instructions in order to program a VI that is capable of calling itself: